How to Create a Professional Podcast Intro and Outro

 Here are a few points to consider when coming up with a professional intro and outro for your podcast:

-• Keep it brief: Your intro and outro should be short and to the point.
+- Keep it brief: Your intro and outro should be short and to the point.
 A good benchmark for length is to aim for around 15-30 seconds for your intro and 10-15 seconds for your outro.
 By keeping these elements short and sweet, you can avoid boring your listeners or taking up too much of their time.
+If it contains speech, take care in your writing to make it succinct.

-• Use professional-quality audio: The audio quality of your intro and outro is just as important as the content itself.
+- Use professional-quality audio: The audio quality of your intro and outro is just as important as the content itself.
 Be sure to use high-quality audio sources and software to record and edit it.
+You’ll probably be using this in trailers, videos and other marketing so bear that in mind.

 There are a few different options for finding music that you can use on your podcast: